escwxyz/awesome-leptos/CONTRIBUTING.md

 ## Add

 You can add anything related to Leptos that you find helpful for users.
-Please choose a proper category (if there is nothong fits, simply open another PR), and add it using the format `[name](link) - Description`.
+Please choose a proper category (if there is nothing fits, simply open another PR), and add it using the format `[name](link) - description`.

 Please note all listings except those from Official category are sorted alphabetically.